Azure/PSRule.Rules.Azure/docs/rules/en/module.md

 Name | Synopsis | Severity
 ---- | -------- | --------
+[Azure.Search.IndexSLA](Azure.Search.IndexSLA.md) | Use a minimum of 3 replicas to receive an SLA for query and index updates. | Important
+[Azure.Search.QuerySLA](Azure.Search.QuerySLA.md) | Use a minimum of 2 replicas to receive an SLA for index queries. | Important
 [Azure.VM.ASAlignment](Azure.VM.ASAlignment.md) | Use availability sets aligned with managed disks fault domains. | Important [Azure.VM.Standalone](Azure.VM.Standalone.md) | VMs must use premium disks or use availability sets/ zones to meet SLA requirements. | Important
 [Azure.VM.UseManagedDisks](Azure.VM.UseManagedDisks.md) | Virtual machines (VMs) should use managed disks. | Important